 However, when the actuarial calculation results in a benefit to the Group, the recognised asset is limited to the net total of any unrecognised past service costs and the present value of any future refunds from the plan or reductions in future contributions to the plan.

 Past service costs are recognised in the income statement in the period of a plan amendment.

-Liabilities for employee benefits which are not expected to be settled within 12 months are discounted using the market yields at the statement of financial position date on high-quality bonds with terms that most closely match the terms of maturity of the related liabilities.
+Liabilities for employee benefits which are not expected to be settled within twelve months are discounted using the market yields at the statement of financial position date on high quality bonds with terms that most closely match the terms of maturity of the related liabilities.

 Contributions to defined contribution pension plans are recognised as an expense in the income statement as incurred.

 Insurance contracts are those contracts under which Bidvest Insurance Limited (as insurer) accepts significant insurance risk from another party (the policyholder) by agreeing to compensate the policyholder or other beneficiary if a specified uncertain future event (the insured event) adversely affects them.
 Short-term insurance is provided in terms of benefits under short-term policies which cover motor, property, liability, accident and health, and miscellaneous.

 Claims incurred consists of claims paid during the financial year, together with the movement in the provision for outstanding claims and are charged to income as incurred.
 The provision for outstanding claims comprises Bidvest Insurance Limited's estimate of the undiscounted ultimate cost of settling all claims incurred but unpaid at statement of financial position date, whether reported or not.
 A provision for claims arising from events that occurred before the close of the accounting period, but which have not been reported to the Company by that date is maintained.
 The calculation is based on the preceding six years' insurance premium revenue per insurance category multiplied by percentages as specified in the Short-Term Insurance Act.
 Related anticipated reinsurance recoveries are disclosed separately as assets.